History, tourist information, and nearby accommodation

 The Dodford site was chosen because it had been owned by Bromsgrove Priory in the medieval period, and O'Connor assumed that the monks knew what they were doing and the land would be good for agriculture.
 He was only partly right, for the heavy clay content of the soil meant that only some types of crops would do well at Dodford, and the first settlers struggled to produce enough food for their own needs.

-The site was split into 40 plots of 4 acres each, laid out on a grid.
+The site was split into 40 plots of four acres each, laid out on a grid.
 Kilns were established to make bricks from clay dug on the site.
 O'Connor and his supporters worked quickly, and the first cottages were occupied by July 1849.
 Rosedene was purchased by William Hodgkiss, an Irish pensioner and former employee of the East India Company.
-Hodgkiss paid 120 pounds for Rosedene and added another payment of 130 pounds sometime later.
+Hodgkiss paid £120 for Rosedene and added another payment of £130 sometime later.

 The Hodgkiss family only lived at Rosedene for a short time.
 The family most linked to the cottage are the Crisps, who first moved here in 1912 and retained the cottage until it was purchased by the National Trust in 1997.

 Rosedene is extremely simple, with a pair of bedrooms flanking a combination living room and kitchen at the front of the house.
 Each bedroom has its own small fireplace, which must have been a rarity in those days and a welcome bit of comfort on cold winter days!

 The bedrooms have original wooden plank floors but the kitchen area is floored with large clay tiles and heated by a coal-fired range.
 Most of the woodwork is original, including a floor-to-ceiling cupboard and the door and window frames.
 These features would have been common to all the Dodford cottages, as Feargus O'Connor established a joinery shop to create all the woodwork for the last 4 Chartist communities.